groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 additional memory.
 The antivirus only runs on the `lower` machine and we found that with in this case a minimum of __3 Gbytes__ is needed.

-The use of Docker might slightly change this calculation, by the docker image will share the hosts memory and so these number should not change that much.
+The use of Docker might slightly change this calculation, but the docker image will share the hosts memory and so these number should not change that much.